release-engineering/pom-manipulation-ext/README.md

     mvn install -DpluginManagement=org.jboss:jboss-parent:10

-This will apply all &lt;pluginManagement/&gt; versions and configuratoin from the remote pom, to the local pom.
+This will apply all &lt;pluginManagement/&gt; versions and configuration from the remote pom, to the local pom.
 Multiple remote plugin management poms can be specified on the command line using a comma separated list of GAVs.
 The first pom specified will be given the highest priority if conflicts occur.

     mvn install -DpluginManagement=org.company:pluginMgrA:1.0,org.company:pluginMgrB:2.0